kalpaj12/Direct-Connext/README.md

 The whole of source code is written purely in JAVA.

-#Procedure
+# Procedure
-1) Copy Serverfiles a computer and Clientfiles to another.
+1) Copy Serverfiles on a computer and Clientfiles to another.

 2) In ClientGUI, change the IP from "localhost" to the ip address of the server computer. (ipconfig in Windows, ifconfig in linux)